 What type of inventory control method(s) you ultimately use will depend on a variety of factors about your business.
 But, broadly speaking, all inventory control methods should help you answer the following questions:

-Sortly helps you track, manage, and organize your inventory—from any device, in any location.
-We’re an easy-to-use inventory solution that’s perfect for small businesses.
+Sortly is an inventory management solution that helps you track, manage, and organize your inventory from any device, in any location.
+We’re an easy-to-use inventory software that’s perfect for large or small businesses.
 Sortly builds inventory tracking seamlessly into your workday so you can save time and money, satisfy your customers, and help your business succeed.